Do you plan on living in East Belfast? If so check out our handy guide to what’s best in the east of the city.

 - Our Lady & St Patrick’s College: Established in 1985 as a Co-Educational Voluntary Grammar School, Our Lady & St Patrick’s College was an amalgamation of Sacred Heart of Mary Grammar School & St Patrick’s College.
 The school prides itself of encouraging pupils to fulfil their full potential within a supportive Christian environment.

-- Strathearn School: Built in 1864, Strathearn school officially opened in 1929 and housed 63 pupils.
+- Strathearn School: Built in 1864, Strathearn all girls school officially opened in 1929 and housed 63 pupils.
 The modern day school now provides education and training to over 750 pupils.
-Strathern prides itself on encouraging independence, creativity and curiosity within its learning.
+Strathearn prides itself on encouraging independence, creativity and curiosity within its learning.

 Properties for sale in East Belfast

 Planning on living in East Belfast?
 Looking to buy a property for sale in East Belfast?
 Find out what’s on offer at Propertynews.com.

 Properties to let in East Belfast